rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

   <div>{item.title}</div>
 {{< /highlight >}}

 The last code snippet shows how you can extract another component from the App component.
-This way, you can scale your component hierarchy and maintain business logic in related components.
+This way, you can scale your component hierarchy and maintain business logic colocated to components.
 It would be way more difficult in vanilla JavaScript to maintain such code.

 <hr class="section-divider">

-You can find the code for all the solutions in {{% a_blank "this GitHub repository" "https://github.com/rwieruch/why-frameworks-matter" %}}.
-There is also a solution for JavaScript ES6 which can be used in between of vanilla JavaScript and React.
-It would be great to find more contributors for implementing examples for other solutions such as Angular or Ember.
-If you can solve the same problem in a similar way with one solution which is not in the repository yet, feel free to contribute to it :)
+You can find all the solutions in {{% a_blank "this GitHub repository" "https://github.com/rwieruch/why-frameworks-matter" %}}.
+There is also a solution for JavaScript ES6 which can be used in between of the vanilla JavaScript and React approaches.
+It would be great to find contributors for implementing examples for Angular, Ember and other solutions too.
+Feel free to contribute to it :)

 If you enjoyed this journey from vanilla JavaScript to React and you decided to learn React, checkout [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) as your next journey to learn React.
 Along the way, you will transition smoothly from vanilla JavaScript to JavaScript ES6 and beyond.

 In the end, always remember that there are people working behind the curtains to enable these solutions for you.
-In the case of React, you can find the repository on GitHub.
-You can do the contributors a huge favor by cheering them up on Twitter once in a while by leaving a nice message for them.
-Another great way of helping them out is to get involved in open source by solving issues on GitHub.
+You can do the contributors a huge favor by cheering them up on Twitter once in a while or by getting involved in open source.
 After all, nobody wants to build larger applications in vanilla JavaScript anymore.
-So cherish your library or framework and be grateful for the work open source people are doing every day.
+So cherish your library or framework that you are using every day :)